Sunday, 14 June 2020

 Leaving Robertson Knoll

-The path winds down below the knoll, linking up with the Engadine Track, another Royal National park's notable paths which links Engadine village to the visitor centre at Audley.
-A steep, entertaining descent (sometimes utilising series of metal steps) heads down into the bush to the beautiful Kangaroo Creek.
+The path winds down below the knoll, linking up with the Engadine Track, another of Royal National Park’s notable routes, which connects Engadine village with the visitor centre at Audley.
+From here, a steep and entertaining descent—at times making use of a series of metal steps—drops into the bush and down to the beautiful Kangaroo Creek.

 Descending the Engadine Track